SjoerdHekking/custom-macros-sugarcube2/Notification/README.md

 1. 'flash' has a default layout set to `top-right`.
     - Only string are accepted.
     - The following strings are accepted: `top-right`, `middle-right`, `bottom-right`, `middle-bottom`, `bottom-left`, `middle-left`, `top-left`, `middle-top`.
+    - When a container is made, this can not be changed dynamically, wait for the container to be destroyed to change to a new layout.

 ## ContainerClass